sriramss/docs-csm/002-LIVECD-SETUP.md

 3. The drive letter of that device (i.e. `/dev/sdx`)
 4. Access to stash/bitbucket
 5. The CCD/SHCD `.xlsx` file for your system
-6. The number of mountain and river cabinets in the system.
+6. The number of mountain, hill, and river cabinets in the system.
 7. A set of configuration information sufficient to fill out the [listed flags for the `csi config init` command](#configuration-payload)

 To begin these LiveCD creation steps, you must be logged in to an operating system that is running on the disk of ncn-m001.
 You should not be on the LiveCD running on the USB stick or other block device.